SAP-samples/fsm-extension-sample/samples/refresh-token-sample-ui5/README.md

    This generates optimized UI5 files ready for deployment.

-4. Deploy the extension to SAP FSM and access it through the FSM Shell to see token refresh in action
+4. Deploy the extension to SAP Field Service and Asset Management and access it through the SAP Field Service and Asset Management Shell to see token refresh in action

 ## Project Structure